-Certain parts of the exam will require memorization such as specific fees, limits, lists, etc. However, for the most part, you need to concentrate on the concepts within the study material.
-If you have a firm grasp on the concepts, you can apply logic and common sense to find the answers when taking the exam.
+Your time investment is estimated at 56 hours of study prior to your class or state exam.
+Much of your study will concentrate on the concepts within the material.
+If you have a firm grasp on the concepts, you can apply logic and common sense to find the answers when taking the state exam.
+However, certain parts of the state exam will require memorization such as specific fees, limits, lists, etc.